Sergeant Preston of the Yukon (TV series): Synopsis

 Richard Simmons starred as Sergeant Preston, who patrolled the Yukon Territory in search of renegades and outlaws, during the time of the Klondike Gold Rush of the 1890s.
 In every episode, Preston was assisted by his Alaskan Malamute Yukon King, who had been raised by a female wolf.
+Simmons was signed to play the role in May 1955 by executive producer-director Charles E. Simmons.
 In episodes taking place during the summer he rode his horse Rex.

 The show's theme music was the overture to Emil von Reznicek's opera Donna Diana.
 As the theme played the announcer stated: "Sergeant Preston of the North-West Mounted Police, with Yukon King, swiftest and strongest lead dog, breaking the trail in the relentless pursuit of lawbreakers in the wild days of the Yukon."

 At the end of each episode, Preston would turn to his dog and say "Well, King, this case is closed."

 Production

-The series was filmed in mountainous sections of California and Colorado.
-Trendle-Campbell-Meurer produced the first two seasons, and in its last season the Jack Wrather Corporation purchased the rights and produced Sergeant Preston of the Yukon.
+In March 1955 before filming of the series began, Quaker Oats inked a three-year $10 million deal for the rights to sponsor the half-hour adventures series.
+The program was filmed in mountainous sections of Big Bear, California and the historic mining ghost town of Ashcroft, Colorado, which was reconstructed to look like the Klondike Gold Rush towns of Dawson and White Horse in Canada's Yukon Territory.
+During the first season and most the second season, the show's interior scenes were shot at the Westfilm Studios on Yucca Street in Hollywood, which Charles E. Skinner Productions leased for a four-year term in June 1955, the same month Sergeant Preston of the Yukon began filming.
+Trendle-Campbell-Meurer, Inc. Enterprise produced all three seasons of the program in association with Charles E. Skinner Productions, which handled production of the first 52 episodes, and Tom R. Curtis Productions, which took over producing the series on December 1, 1956 when it went back into production at Paramount Sunset Corporation rental studios on Bronson Avenue in Hollywood to film an additional 26 episodes for the tail end of the second season (starting with The Stolen Malamute) and third and final season.
+Curtis, a former production man for Skinner, served as the series new Executive Producer while Skinner went on to develop pilots for two new television series, Riders of the Pony Express and Men of the Crime Lab.
+In June 1957, the Jack Wrather Corporation purchased all rights, including comic strip, merchandising, license and novel, serialization and film rights, to the series and package of 78 completed color episodes being broadcast on CBS from George W. Trendle, Allen Campbell, and Raymond Meurer, the three principals of Trendle-Campbell-Meurer, Inc. Enterprise of Detroit, for $1.5 million.